Valery-Gromov/Home-Assignment-BBum/README.md

 # Home Assignment Weather Forecast

-Our weather application, built with React, TypeScript, and Redux, provides users with real-time weather information and forecasts for various cities.
+My weather application, built with React, TypeScript, and Redux, provides users with real-time weather information and forecasts for various cities.
 The application fetches data from a weather API and displays the current weather conditions, including temperature, humidity, wind speed, and weather descriptions

 Repository address: https://github.com/Valery-Gromov/Home-Assignment-BBum